AdaCore/spark2014/docs/ug/usage_scenarios.rst

 subset and the new tools and environment.
 The |SPARK| Language Reference Manual has an appendix containing a SPARK 2005 to |SPARK| Mapping Specification which can be used to guide the conversion process.
-As the |SPARK| subset is larger then the SPARK 2005 subset, and the mapping of features between the two languages is defined, the translation should be relatively straightforward.
+As the |SPARK| subset is larger than the SPARK 2005 subset, and the mapping of features between the two languages is defined, the translation should be relatively straightforward.
 There are two main options for the conversion process:

 #.
 All of the software is converted from SPARK 2005 to |SPARK| at the same time.
-   The |SPARK| tools should be used to analyse the work in progress throughout the conversion process (which implies that a bottom-up approach may work best) and any errors corrected as they are found.
+   The |SPARK| tools should be used to analyze the work in progress throughout the conversion process (which implies that a bottom-up approach may work best) and any errors corrected as they are found.
 Once the conversion is complete, development and maintenance can continue in |SPARK|.